-PG West is comprised of 22 licences.
-The licences expire on dates ranging from August 2025 to November 2028, and are renewable subject to the Company achieving the Minimum Spending Requirements, which total €281,150 for the year 2024 and €110,200 for the year 2025.
+During the year ended December 31, 2024, the Company relinquished 10 licenses, As the costs expended on the licenses were not capitalized, no amounts were written off in respect of the surrender of these licenses.
+At December 31, 2024, PG West is comprised of 12 licences.
+The licences expire on dates ranging from August 2025 to November 2028 and are renewable subject to the Company achieving the Minimum Spending Requirements, which total €40,000 for the year 2025.